Dubfire

 Does Dubfire perform every week in Las Vegas?

-As a headliner, Dubfire does not perform every week but has multiple scheduled dates throughout the season.
-Headliner shows are typically announced 2-4 weeks in advance.
-Sign up for the guest list and we will notify you of upcoming Dubfire shows.
+As a headliner, Dubfire does not perform every week but has multiple scheduled dates across the spring and summer season.
+Headliner shows are announced 2-4 weeks in advance and sell out quickly — signing up for the guest list in advance is the best way to guarantee your spot.
+Sign up for the NoCoverVegas guest list and we will send you a direct text alert for every upcoming Dubfire show date.

-Free Guest List for Dubfire
+Guest List Request for Dubfire